 While active vapor collection mitigation is highly effective, it’s also often more expensive than passive vapor collection systems because continued operation and maintenance can be costly.

-If you go with a sub-slab depressurization (SSD) active vapor collection system, it involves the use of a blower or electric fan.
+A sub-slab depressurization (SSD) active vapor collection system involves the use of a blower or electric fan.
 The installation of a suction pit or plenum in the sub-slab allows for contaminated vapors to rise to the surface and into the structure.
-The electric fan then forces out the chemical vapors and releases them to the outside of the structure.
+The electric fan then forces out the chemical vapors and releases them outside of the structure.

 SSD systems can also be coupled with a vapor intrusion barrier to create system efficiency and/or create additional redundancy in case the SSD becomes inactive or is not properly maintained.